FolashadeOmoloja/ecommerce-javascript/README.md

-# ecommerce-javascript this is just a test website , only a small categories section, buikt with react.js
+# ecommerce-javascript this is just a test website , only a small categories section, built with react.js